Contact Lenses - Enjoy clear, natural and unobstructed vision

-Orthokeratology or Ortho K is a vision therapy provided by Williams Optometrists.
+Orthokeratology or Ortho K is a vision therapy.
 Ortho K lenses are manufactured from a special highly oxygen permeable material.
 When worn during the night these lenses apply a controlled shape to the ‘window’ at the front of the eye (the cornea), eliminating your short sightedness.
 This effect stays strong enough for you to function the entire day without spectacles or contact lenses.

 Ortho K is ideal for low-mid short sighted people who:

 - Want clear natural vision all day - every day